RobustART: Benchmarking Robustness on Architecture Design and Training Techniques: Experiments and Analyses

 \subsubsection{Architectures sampled from NAS supernets}

 We then study the robustness of models sampled from BigNAS \cite{yu2020bignas} supernet.
 Due to the flexibility of sampled subnets, {we first study the effect of model size on robustness (we totally sampled 600 subnets from 3 supernets) and then dig into the detailed factors that affect robustness in a more fine-grained manner.} Specifically, for each detailed factor (input size, convolution kernel size, model depth, and expand ratio), we fix other model factors and sample 50 subnets from each of the 3 supernets to evaluate robustness (600 subnets in total).
-More details are shown in Section~\ref{sec:supp_nas-setting} of the supplementary materials.
 As shown in Figure \ref{fig:nas-rob}, we highlight the key findings below.

 $\blacktriangleright$ \textbf{Model size} ($\uparrow$).
-Within a specific supernet, increasing model size improves model robustness on adversarial (except for the lightweight supernet MobileNetV3, which is similar to conclusions in the human-designed model study) \jiakai{and natural noises}, but there is no apparent effect on system noises.
-We hypothesize that \emph{for lightweight models, simply increase their capacities cannot improve robustness.}
+Within a specific supernet, increasing model size improves model robustness on adversarial (except for the lightweight supernet MobileNetV3, which is similar to conclusions in the human-designed model study) and natural noises, but there is no apparent effect on system noises.
+We hypothesize that \emph{for lightweight models, simply increasing their capacities cannot improve robustness.}

 $\blacktriangleright$ \textbf{Model depth} ($\uparrow$).
-Increasing the depth of the last stage (\ie, the number of layers in the subnets' deepest block) improves the adversarial robustness (no observations for natural and system noises).
+In all supernets, increasing the depth of the last stage (\ie, the number of layers in the subnets' deepest block) could improve the adversarial robustness of the sampled subnets, which shows the deepest stage is of great importance for model robustness in NAS-sampled network.
 However, for the depth of other stages or the whole network, the relationship is still ambiguous.

 $\blacktriangleright$ \textbf{Input size} ($\downarrow$).
-Increasing the input size decreases the adversarial robustness of subnets.
+In all supernets, when increasing the input size of sampled subnets, their adversarial robustness decreases.
+This observation is similar to the study on EfficientNets in Sec \ref{sec:hand-craft_exp}, indicating that networks with larger input sizes might be less robust against adversarial attacks.
 However, the effects of input size on robustness for natural and system noises are ambiguous.

 $\blacktriangleright$ \textbf{Convolution kernel size} ($\uparrow$).
-Increasing the total number of convolution kernel sizes improves the adversarial robustness of subnets, while the effects on natural and system noises are unclear.
+For sampled subnets, increasing the total number of convolution kernel sizes in all stages could improve the adversarial robustness of subnets, while the effects on natural and system noises are unclear.
+For each stages' convolution kernel size, there seems no correlation with model robustness.